docker/docs/engine/getstarted-voting-app/index.md

 * Use `docker` commands to set up and run a swarm with manager and worker nodes
 * Deploy the `vote` app by feeding our example `docker-stack.yml` file to the `docker stack deploy` command
-* Test the app by voting for cats and dogs, and viewing the results
+* Test the app by voting for cats and dogs, and view the results
 * Use the `visualizer` to explore and understand the runtime app and services
-* Update the `docker-stack.yml` and re-deploy the app using a different `vote` image to implement a vote on different choices
+* Update the `docker-stack.yml` and redeploy the app using a different `vote` image to implement a poll on different choices
-* Identify the differences between `docker-stack.yml` and `docker-compose.yml` files, which serve similar purposes and can be used somewhat interchangeably
-* Identify the differences between `docker compose up` and `docker stack deploy` commands, which serve similar purposes and can be used somewhat interchangeably
+* Use features new in Compose v.3, highlighted in the sample app

 ## Anatomy of the voting app